splvm/spring_cka_d_meetup/README.md

 ### Annoucement 📢

+- **06/23/2023** We decided to end K8s meetup.
+The new phase of our meetup will start soon. the topic will be virtual system.
+We will update in our slack channel for details.
 - **06/10/2023** Meetup canceled due to presenter schedule conflicts.
 - **05/12/2023** The meetup on 5/13 will be moved to 5/14 (Sunday).
 See you all at 5pm PST on 5/14.
 - **05/05/2023** We are super glad to share that Ruihua Fang will give a talk on CNI on 05/06/2023 :calendar:.
 Please join us to learn more about CNI.